nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 ## **Train the Model**
 We don't have time to design a model from scratch!
 We only have 5 minutes!
-Let's just take <a href="https://github.com/keras-team/keras/blob/master/examples/cifar10_cnn.py">this one</a>.
+Let's just steal <a href="https://github.com/keras-team/keras/blob/master/examples/cifar10_cnn.py">this one</a>.
 If you're familiar with keras you'll see that it's just loading in the CIFAR dataset and then training a simple CNN on it.
 We need to make a few adjustments to complete this tutorial quickly.
 First, change the number of epochs on line 18 to only 1.